DylanBarratt/merger.nvim/README.md

 ## TODO
 - change line above to show which is current conflict
-- diff highlight is between base and incoming/current
-- line numbers seem to be wrong
 - replace original file with base contents
 - label base with which change has been chosen
     - incoming